tfrahm/tfrahm.github.io-161/_posts/2016-09-22-first-post.markdown

 {% endhighlight %}
 ^basically the equivalent of Voldemort shouting *AVADA KEDAVRA*!

 Just take a look at this magical website I've created.
-I cloned it, added some fancy HTML and CSS... **and now it's mine!**
+I cloned it, added some fancy HTML and CSS... <br/>
+**AND NOW IT'S MINE!**